cdallasanta/backyard-birding/README.md

 Once the bird deck and flock are both empty, the game is over!

 ## Usage
 To run the app locally, clone this repo.
 Run `rake start` and Foreman will take care of the rest.
-You can then navigate to localhost:3000 t
+You can then navigate to localhost:3000 and start playing.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/cdallasanta/ropes-sinatra.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.